purplesyringa/site/blog/webp-the-webpage-compression-format/index.md

 }
 ```

 Why grayscale?
-WebP supports a "subtract green" transform, where prior to encoding, the G channel is subtracted from both the R and B channels.
+WebP supports a "subtract green" transform, where before bitmap encoding, the G channel is subtracted from both the R and B channels.
 For grayscale pictures, this effectively zeroes them out.
 WebP encodes the three channels with separate Huffman trees and thus stores fixed-value channels in $O(1)$ space.

 ```shell
 $ cargo run